Penser à installer les packages: pip install nom_package

 Deux paquets d’analyse: principalement lifelines (km, cox, aft…) et `statsmodels``` (estimation logit en temps discret, kaplan-Meier, Cox).

-Le package statsmodels est également ne mesure d’estimer des courbes de séjour de type Kaplan-Meier et des modèles à risque proportionnel de Cox.
-Le package lifelines couvre la quasi totalité des méthodes standards, à l’exception des les risques concurrents.
+Le package statsmodels est également en mesure d’estimer des courbes de séjour de type Kaplan-Meier et des modèles à risque proportionnel de Cox.
+Le package lifelines couvre la quasi totalité des méthodes standards, à l’exception des risques concurrents.

 import numpy as np